Local Veteran Gets Donated Car

-CHESTNUTHILL TOWNSHIP — The Pontiac is going to a very special driver — an injured Army veteran from Sunbury.
+CHESTNUTHILL TOWNSHIP, Pa. -- A car is going to a very special driver -- an injured Army veteran from Sunbury.

-The car was donated to Rick Sigler, thanks to an organization in Monroe County that helps veterans, as well as Pleasant Valley Motors near Brodheadsville.
+The Pontiac was donated to Rick Sigler, thanks to an organization in Monroe County that helps veterans, as well as Pleasant Valley Motors near Brodheadsville.

 Due to his long-term injuries, Rick couldn't be at the shop to get his new car, but he spoke to Newswatch 16 over the phone.